 The assembler directives or pseudo-ops tell the assembler about the various aspects of the assembly process.
 These are non-executable and do not generate machine language instructions.

 Assembly language statements are entered one statement per line.
 Each statement follows the following format −

 [label] mnemonic [operands] [;comment]

 The fields in the square brackets are optional.
 A basic instruction has two parts, the first one is the name of the instruction (or the mnemonic), which is to be executed, and the second are the operands or the parameters of the command.

 Following are some examples of typical assembly language statements −

 INC COUNT ; Increment the memory variable COUNT MOV TOTAL, 48 ; Transfer the value 48 in the ; memory variable TOTAL ADD AH, BH ; Add the content of the ; BH register into the AH register AND MASK1, 128 ; Perform AND operation on the ; variable MASK1 and 128 ADD MARKS, 10 ; Add 10 to the variable MARKS MOV AL, 10 ; Transfer the value 10 to the AL register

 The following assembly language code displays the string 'Hello World' on the screen −

-section .text global_start ;must be declared for linker (ld) _start: ;tells linker entry point mov edx,len ;message length mov ecx,msg ;message to write mov ebx,1 ;file descriptor (stdout) mov eax,4 ;system call number (sys_write) int 0x80 ;call kernel mov eax,1 ;system call number (sys_exit) int 0x80 ;call kernel section .data msg db 'Hello, world!', 0xa ;our dear string len equ $ - msg ;length of our dear string
+section .text global_start ;must be declared for linker (ld) _start: ;tells linker entry point mov edx,len ;message length mov ecx,msg ;message to write mov ebx,1 ;file descriptor (stdout) mov eax,4 ;system call number (sys_write) int 0x80 ;call kernel mov eax,1 ;system call number (sys_exit) int 0x80 ;call kernel section .data msg db 'Hello, world!', 0xa ;string to be printed len equ $ - msg ;length of the string